DigitalState/Core/src/Ds/Component/Security/README.md

 # Security

-The security component provides a framework and a wide range of libraries related to securing various resources in the system.
+The security component provides a flexible framework and a wide range of libraries for securing various resources in the system.

 It features a powerful ACL, extended JWT token protection and advanced security filters based on metadata.